Quick Answer

 A CRM for contractors is a system that stores client information, tracks conversations, and manages follow-ups in one place.
 It helps contractors stay organized, respond faster, and maintain consistent communication without relying on memory or scattered tools.

-How CRM Helps Contractors Follow Up and Win More Jobs
+How Contractor CRM Helps Teams Follow Up and Win More Jobs

 Contractors often lose jobs not because of pricing or quality, but because follow-ups never happen.
 A CRM for contractors fixes this by tracking every lead, quote, and conversation in one place so nothing slips through the cracks.